Why we collect and use personal data

 Links to other websites.

-Our website may contain links to enable you to visit other websites of interest easily.
+Our website , through our blog page, may sometimes contain links that expand on a topic and enable you to visit other websites of interest easily.
 We only provide links to websites we have adjudged to be reputable.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 All information on these pages is provided by GDPRXpert and is believed to be correct as at the time of issue.
 GDPRXpert accept no liability for any inaccuracies or any loss or damage arising from the use or reliance on information obtained from the website.